 Monday 21st May 2018

 Not all falconry services are alike.
-Just like any other service provision there is a grade of professional.
+Just like any other service provider, there is a grade of professional.

 There are lots of falconry companies out there who are just ‘having a go’ because falconry has been their hobby and they’ve realised that they can make money from it.

-There are lots of falconry companies out there who are or were pest controllers and they have bought a bird (a Harris hawk, let’s be honest) so that another contractor can’t muscle in on their work.
+There are lots of companies out there who are or were just pest controllers, and they have bought a bird (a Harris hawk, let’s be honest) so that another contractor can’t muscle in on their work.